 Planning your wedding day is a tough, but rewarding process.
 Each detail plays an important role.
-From finalizing the guest list to picking out flowers, everything should blend seamlessly.
+From finalizing the guest list to picking out flowers and the wedding dress (check out dress boutiques in chicago for dress inspiration), everything should blend seamlessly.
 Once the work is done and you see your vision come to life, every hour spent researching and on the phone will have been worth it.

 To start, you and your partner should decide on a color scheme.
 This is arguably the most important factor, as so many of the details that follow will need to match or coordinate with your wedding colors.
 In fact, bridal shops often recommend selecting and ordering bridesmaids dresses at least six months prior to the big day.
 From here, you can choose what the men will wear to ensure that the vests, ties, and flowers all coordinate.